Seventh Circuit Upholds False Imprisonment and Deliberate Indifference Dismissal

 by Derek Gilna

-A New York man who was the victim of egregious police misconduct obtained a $3.375 million settlement from the State of New York after serving 17 years in prison for two murders he did ...
+A New York man who was the victim of egregious police misconduct obtained a $3.375 million settlement from the State of New York after serving 17 years in prison for two murders he did not commit.
+Martin ...

 Texas Prisoner Held in Prison 35 Years after Conviction Vacated